 New York, NY 10040

-Gina Genova, Executive Director and Chief Financial Officer, sales, licensing, and program advancement.
+Gina Genova, Director, sales, licensing, and program development.

 Robert Carl - Composition Department Chair at the Hartt School of Music, University of Hartford; Writer Fanfare Magazine; Former Co-Director of the Extension Works New Music Ensemble in Boston; Performer, keyboards and shakuhachi.

-Robert Gibson, composer whose works have been performed throughout the United States and in Europe, China and South America by noted performers and ensembles.
-Mr. Gibson is Professor and Director of the School of Music at the University of Maryland, College Park.
+Robert Gibson (Treasurer), composer whose works have been performed throughout the United States and in Europe, China and South America by noted performers and ensembles.
+He is Professor and former Director (2005–2016) of the School of Music at the University of Maryland, College Park.

 Gerry Fifer, Law Office of Gerry A. Fifer

-The ACA Board of Governors is elected by a vote of the entire membership to serve 4-year terms of service.
-Committees consisting of Board members, advisers, and ACA members are appointed at the discretion of the Board officers.
-The Board of Governors meets twice per year--Friday afternoons in March and October, with additional teleconferencing by the Board's various committees.
+Elected members of the ACA Board of Governors serve 4-year terms of service.
+Committees consisting of Board members, advisers, and ACA composers are appointed at the discretion of the Board officers.
+The Board of Governors meets 3 to 4 times per year.